freeflowuniverse/crystallib/baobab/twinsafe/twinsafe.md

 a personal safe data stor to keep info about the 3bot ecosystem

 This is a datastor in sqlite which holds your private key info and the pub key info from other twins.
+It also holds all your private config information for your varia of connections e.g. a connection to openai, ...

+The config info is stored as 3Script

 context